Abarim Publications' online Biblical Hebrew Dictionary

 The Holy and the Holy of Holies

 In the tabernacle were two altars, a small, gilded one for burning incense, which was placed at the veil between the Holy and the Holy of Holies (Exodus 30:1-10, Luke 1:11, Hebrews 9:4) and a larger one for the burnt offerings, which was placed near the door of the Holy (Exodus 38:1-7, 40:6).
-Solomon's temple likewise had two altars: an inner, gilded one (1 Kings 6:20-22), and a large outer one made of bronze (1 Kings 8:64), which was replaced by Ahaz who had acquired the designs of a snazzy upgrade from Damascus (2 Kings 16:10-16).
+King Solomon's temple likewise had two altars: an inner, gilded one (1 Kings 6:20-22), and a large outer one made of bronze (1 Kings 8:64), which was replaced by Ahaz who had acquired the designs of a snazzy upgrade from Damascus (2 Kings 16:10-16).
 Ezekiel, likewise saw two altars: an inner one (41:22) and an outer one (43:13-17).

 Note that Ezekiel's outer altar is equipped with puzzling מעלת facing קדים, which either means "steps towards the east" or else "inklings about antiquity" (43:17).
 And the temple of Herod too had an outer altar, for between it and the temple Zechariah, the son of Berechiah, was murdered just prior to the destruction of the temple in 70 AD (Matthew 23:35, see for a discussion on this man our article on the name Zacharias).